Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 - Authentication - by placing the service behind a public endpoint that forces users to login, it no longer makes sense to keep the login form in the client, the required authentication is already captured by the Snowflake OAuth login form
 - Routing from client to the backend API, we can no longer directly control the CORS directives for the services, and calls from the client are actually made directly from the users' browsers.

 The routing is something that changes somewhat significantly from the original solution.
-Instead of adding a CORS directive to the backend (e.g. allowing calls from another origin), we introduce a router service that takes calls from the public enpoint and _routes_ them to either the frontend service, or the backend service, allowing us to maintain a single public endpoint.
+Instead of adding a CORS directive to the backend (e.g. allowing calls from another origin), we introduce a router service that takes calls from the public endpoint and _routes_ them to either the frontend service, or the backend service, allowing us to maintain a single public endpoint.

 > aside negative
 >